gayatrisonune/AirBnb-Clone/README.md

 # AirBnb-Clone
-It is a front-end clone AirBnb website made using ReactJS and CSS.
+It is a front-end clone of AirBnb website made using ReactJS and CSS.